michael105/slterm/README.md

 (no utf8, scrollback history 16384 lines, no XResources, installs into /usr/local/bin)

-If you'd like to change anything, please edit config.in.
+If you'd like to change anything, please edit config.h and config.make